19 Tips to Beat Auto Parts eCommerce Fraud and Protect Your Site From Scammers

 There’s no use locking down your checkout without building a huge metal hedge around your whole website.

-- Install SSL certificate to encrypt the data (e.g. passwords) passed from your customers’ browsers to your store and prevent your store from “man in the middle” attacks.
-Google loves HTTPS-sites, so sooner or later you’ll want to install this certificate anyway.
+- Install an SSL certificate to encrypt the data (e.g., passwords) passed from your customers’ browsers to your store and prevent your store from “man in the middle” attacks.
+Google loves HTTPS sites, so sooner or later, you’ll want to install this certificate anyway.

 - Consider updating your passwords regularly.